-Judge sets bond for fifth suspect in Father's Day Ocean Blvd. shooting
+Judge sets bond for fifth suspect in Father’s Day Ocean Blvd. shooting

 As officers arrived, gunfire rang out and six people were shot, according to the report.

-The incident started on 5th Avenue North when a car driven by Jarvez Graham stopped and Reakown Graham, Keshawn Steele and Darius Little got out and approach one of the victims, according to the report.
+The incident started on 5th Avenue North when a car driven by Jarvez Graham stopped and Reakown Graham, Keshawn Steele and Derias Little got out and approach one of the victims, according to the report.
 They threw hand signals and then ran from the scene.

 Jarvez Graham drove the car south on Ocean Boulevard where he picked up the three.
 They drove to 4th Avenue where they waited.

 The suspected made plans to attack the victim, police say.
-As a group of people approached, Reakown Graham, Keshawn Steele and Darius Little left the car, according to the report.
+As a group of people approached, Reakown Graham, Keshawn Steele and Derias Little left the car, according to the report.

 Jarvez Graham yelled “burn him,” according to the report, which was the attack signal.
 Little fired shots, hitting several people, and then carjacked a vehicle to escape, according to the report.